robstoll/shellspec/README.md

 The installation using the web installer is mainly intended for development use.
 For CI, it is recommended to use a specific version (tag) in git or archives to avoid unexpected failures.

-Following an exmaple how this can be achieved in a GitHub Workflow:
+Following an example how this can be achieved in a GitHub Action Workflow:
 ```
 ...
     - name: Install shellspec